 The project will be comprised of the following:

-- A seven-story senior housing apartment building, with 142 assisted and independent living units, located on the northwest portion of the site, with a 6,000 square foot restaurant, including outdoor dining, on the ground floor facing Tremont Road.
+- A seven-story senior housing apartment building (managed by Traditions Management), with 142 assisted and independent living units, located on the northwest portion of the site, with a 6,000 square foot restaurant, including outdoor dining, on the ground floor facing Tremont Road.

-- A seven-story building to the east/center of the property, along Northwest Boulevard, with five floors of 325, one- and two-bedroom apartments and two amenity courtyards over a two-story parking garage.
+- A seven-story building to the east/center of the property (managed by Coastal Ridge), along Northwest Boulevard, with five floors of 325, one- and two-bedroom apartments and two amenity courtyards over a two-story parking garage.

 - Eight, two-story townhouses fronting Northwest Boulevard that would back up to the two levels of structured parking for the seven-story building.